 The Camino de Santiago is a network of pilgrimage trails that lead to Santiago de Compostela, where the remains of the apostle St. James are said to be buried.
-The routes have existed since the 10th century and connect many important cultural heritage sites.
-Most pilgrims, or peregrinos, take the trail on foot, and it is a popular backpacking route that attracts many international travelers.
+The routes have existed since the 10th century and connect numerous important cultural heritage sites.
+Most pilgrims, or peregrinos, take the trail on foot, and it is a popular backpacking route that attracts hundreds of thousands of travelers each year.
 We spent roughly two weeks cycling the Camino de Santiago from Pamplona to Santiago, visiting many medieval towns along the way.

 Download the GPX track for our ride on the Camino de Santiago.
 We cycled the actual Camino walking trail about half of the time and took the EuroVelo 1 when the trail was too muddy or steep for our touring bikes.

 We left Pamplona and started out on the Camino hiking trail.
 Not 5 miles after leaving town Andrew got a rear flat tire.
 A rear flat is always a bummer because to take off the back tire on our bikes, you also have to remove the fender.
 We’ve gotten fairly fast at it though, so it wasn’t a major setback.

 We encountered some issues right off the bat that would be characteristic of the trail in many sections – very steep grades that we weren’t able to ride on our heavy bikes.
 The EuroVelo 1 runs more or less parallel to the hiking trail, so when we got tired of pushing we would hop on the road route for awhile.